casperhansen/www/publications/2017/data/README.md

 ===========
 This dataset was developed at the department of Computer Science at the University of Copenhagen (DIKU) in connection with the following article:

-Evaluation Measures for Relevance and Credibility in Ranked Lists
+_Evaluation Measures for Relevance and Credibility in Ranked Lists_
 Christina Lioma, Jakob Grue Simonsen, and Birger Larsen (2017)
-ACM SIGIR International Conference on the Theory of Information Retrieval, In press.
+ACM SIGIR International Conference on the Theory of Information Retrieval, _In press_.

 The Data